2nd Annual - Expanded to 4 Days

-This two day program is divided into a lectures series presented by world class scientists in the field of immuno-oncology, and a hands-on workshop laboratory to explore the optimization and troubleshooting of Opal staining, multispectral image acquisition with Polaris™ scanner, and immunophenotyping analysis using InForm and HALO software.
+This four day program is divided into a lectures series presented by world class scientists in the field of immuno-oncology, and a hands-on workshop laboratory to explore the optimization and troubleshooting of Opal staining, multispectral image acquisition with Polaris™ scanner, and immunophenotyping analysis using InForm and HALO software.

 |Symposium Lecture Series

 Days 1 & 4

 |All attendees receive a thumbnail drive with Lecture PDFs.
 Day 2&3 attendees will also receive a comprehensive binder containing workshop material.|